hashicorp/vagrant/website/source/docs/cli/plugin.html.md

 # Plugin Repair

 Vagrant may fail to properly initialize user installed custom plugins.
-This can be caused my improper plugin installation/removal, or by manual manipluation of plugin related files like the `plugins.json` data file.
+This can be caused my improper plugin installation/removal, or by manual manipulation of plugin related files like the `plugins.json` data file.
 Vagrant can attempt to automatically repair the problem.